Bruno0693/Python-Imports/README.md

 Created on Windows 10

-Clone the repository in a directory <myDirectory>
+Clone the repository in a directory "myDirectory"

-Open a terminal and be sure to be in <myDirectory>
+Open a terminal and be sure to be in "myDirectory"

 Run python Projet.py